Trump deputy national security adviser leaving White House

 Washington (CNN)Dina Powell, deputy national security adviser to President Donald Trump, plans to leave the White House after the President's first year in office, multiple senior administration officials confirm to CNN.

-Powell, a Cairo-born, Dallas-raised former executive at Goldman Sachs, first joined Trump's team after advising his daughter, Ivanka, on women's empowerment issues.
+Powell, a Cairo-born, Dallas-raised former executive at Goldman Sachs, first joined Trump's team after advising his daughter Ivanka on women's empowerment issues.
 She moved to the National Security Council in March.

 The Washington Post was the first to report Powell's departure.